dqj999/Cost/README.md

 This was tested on a Raspberry PI 3.
 It might work om other architectures as well.
 YMMV.

 The entire Python code has been created by Google AI Studio using some simple prompts.
 I've never written any Python code so the fact that this works was fairly surprising to me!
+Look in the prompts.txt file for the prompts that I gave AI studio to creat this program.
+I tested the suggested code at each step between the prompts.

 Here's some sample output: